wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

    * React to state changes in your Azure services by using Event Grid - 33 min
    * Design a holistic monitoring oy on Azure - 57 min

-   * Introduction to GitHub - 1 hr 12 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/introduction-to-github/">Introduction to GitHub</a> - 1 hr 12 min
-   * Migrate your repository by using GitHub best practices - 43 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/migrate-repository-github/">Migrate your repository by using GitHub best practices</a> - 43 min
-   * Upload your project by using GitHub best practices - 43 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/upload-project-github/">Upload your project by using GitHub best practices</a> - 43 min
-   * Manage repository changes by using pull requests on GitHub - 49 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/upload-project-github/">Manage repository changes by using pull requests on GitHub</a> - 49 min
-   * Settle competing commits by using merge conflict resolution on GitHub - 52 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/resolve-merge-conflicts-github/">Settle competing commits by using merge conflict resolution on GitHub</a> - 52 min
-   * Search and organize repository history by using GitHub - 38 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/search-organize-repository-history-github/">Search and organize repository history by using GitHub</a> - 38 min
-   * Manage an InnerSource program by using GitHub - 50 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/manage-innersource-program-github/">Manage an InnerSource program by using GitHub</a> - 50 min
-   * Communicate effectively on GitHub by using Markdown - 1 hr 2 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/communicate-using-markdown/">Communicate effectively on GitHub by using Markdown</a> - 1 hr 2 min
-   * Maintain a secure repository by using GitHub best practices - 1 hr 9 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/maintain-secure-repository-github/">Maintain a secure repository by using GitHub best practices</a> - 1 hr 9 min
-   * Automate DevOps processes by using GitHub Apps - 1 hr 8 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/automate-devops-github-apps/">Automate DevOps processes by using GitHub Apps</a> - 1 hr 8 min
-   * Automate GitHub by using GitHub Script - 25 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/automate-github-using-github-script/">Automate GitHub by using GitHub Script</a> - 25 min
-   * Manage software delivery by using a release based workflow on GitHub - 1 hr 44 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/release-based-workflow-github/">Manage software delivery by using a release based workflow on GitHub</a> - 1 hr 44 min

-   * Build continuous integration (CI) workflows by using GitHub Actions - 1 hr 7 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/github-actions-ci/">Build continuous integration (CI) workflows by using GitHub Actions</a> - 1 hr 7 min
-   * Build and deploy applications to Azure by using GitHub Actions - 59 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/github-actions-cd/">Build and deploy applications to Azure by using GitHub Actions</a> - 59 min

-   * Implement a code workflow in your build pipeline by using Git and GitHub - 1 hr 27 min
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/implement-code-workflow/">Implement a code workflow in your build pipeline by using Git and GitHu</a> - 1 hr 27 min
    <br /><br />

 ### Azure account and project